Experience Northern Ireland's Food and Drink - find fantastic hospitality right here

 If you have ever been to any of our events at which we had cookery demonstations, you will know first hand that the chef's featured have created some amazing dishes using our local ingredients, and now you can have a go at making them at home too!

-We've had the pleasure of hosting celebrity Chef Nick Nairn at the Portavogie Seafood Festival on Saturday 12 August accompanied, by the fantastic chef team from local college SERC:
+We've had the pleasure of hosting celebrity Chef Nick Nairn at the Portavogie Seafood Festival in 2018, along with the fantastic chef team from local college SERC.
+James Tanner was our celebrity chef at Comber Earlies 2019, and his recipes can be found below: